radiantearth/stac-spec/api-spec/README.md

 ## Overview

 A STAC API is the dynamic version of a SpatioTemporal Asset Catalog.
-It returns [STAC Items](../item-spec/item-spec.md) (GeoJSON objects with required links time stamp and links to assets) from search queries on a RESTful endpoint, and also offers an endpoint to return STAC Items as a compliant [Catalog](../catalog-spec/) for discovery.
+It returns [STAC Items](../item-spec/item-spec.md) (GeoJSON objects with required links, time stamp and links to assets) from search queries on a RESTful endpoint, and also offers an endpoint to return STAC Items as a compliant [STAC Catalog](../catalog-spec/) for discovery.

 The core of the spec is a single endpoint: